bruno222/flex-electron/README.md

 ## What is it?

-A proof-of-concept showcasing Twilio Flex being integrated into [Electron](https://www.electronjs.org/).
+A proof-of-concept showing Twilio Flex being integrated into [Electron](https://www.electronjs.org/).

 ## Why?
 What are the advantages?